Exercise, Sport & Movement Sciences

 as a faculty member.
 I learned a tremendous amount about research, and was able to

 University of Memphis.
-I know my time spent within the School of Health Studies will
+I know my time spent within the College of Health Sciences

 -Tyler M. Farney, Ph.D., CSCS, USAW